sangria-graphql/sangria-graphql.github.io/learn.md

 }
 ```

-You can recreate an in-memory representation of the schema with `AstSchemaMaterializer` (just like with introspection-based one).
-This feature has a lot of potential for client-side tools, testing, mocking, creating proxy/facade GraphQL servers, etc.
+You can recreate an in-memory representation of the schema with `AstSchemaMaterializer` (just like with the introspection-based one).
+This feature has a lot of potential for client-side tools: testing, mocking, creating proxy/facade GraphQL servers, etc.

 Here is a simple example of how you can use this feature: